hphelion/documentation/devplatform/preview/windows_overview.md

 * Support for creating Windows instances that include Microsoft SQL Server Express.
 * Integrated buildpack support for building applications with dependencies and services.

-Windows and .NET support is enabled by adding this functionality to an existing HDP 1.2 installation.
+Windows and .NET support is enabled by adding this functionality to an existing Helion Development Platform 1.2 installation.

 For the 1.2 release, we support creating the following types of instances: